casangi/casadocs/docs/api/casaconfig.rst

 returns a dictionary of exceptions encountered by config file when loading that config file (and then that config file is not found in the list returned by **load_success**).

-**Note:**, configuration happens before any parts of CASA are loaded so no CASA modules should be used within the configuration steps.
+**Note:** configuration happens before any parts of CASA are loaded so no CASA modules should be used within the configuration steps.

 **Note:** during regular use of the configuration process all print output is suppressed so that it